-This paper presents an integrated solution for olive oil tank farm management and optimum oil blending that has been designed specifically for the olive oil sector.
-The system is comprised of hardware and software components and allows olive oil enterprises to exploit their oil stock in an optimum way, ensuring constant quality, cost and total execution time optimization, quick response to the needs of each customer and safety through traceability, taking into consideration the requirements of all relevant EU regulations like (EC) 1989/2003 or 702/2007.
+The system makes an intelligent and cost effective integration of hardware and software components into a distributed architecture, thus ensuring maximum reliability.
+It allows olive oil enterprises to exploit their oil stock in an optimum way, ensuring constant quality, cost and total execution time optimization, quick response to the needs of each customer and safety through traceability, taking into consideration the requirements of all relevant EU regulations like (EC) 1989/2003 or 702/2007.
 The cost and total execution time optimization problem is solved by successive use of Linear Programming and Graph Search optimization.

-Keywords: blending, optimization, tank farm management, traceability, production control, olive oil
+Keywords: automation, blending optimization, tank farm management, traceability, olive oil

-1. Introduction
+17 1.
+INTRODUCTION